pooyaww/Xilinx_HLS_Snippets/channel/README.md

 6. Due to a bug in vivado HLS and some ubuntu versions gmph library has to be included directly into the heade file ``` #include "/opt/Xilinx/Vivado/2019.1/include/gmp.h"```
 7. Pragmas for interface synthesis should be added via C-backend modifications
 8. A dummy testbench or an auto generated testbench should be added
-9. In case of using a channel in READ mode, the corresponding variable should be initialized(tried using \*.read() HLS method)
+9. In case of using a channel in READ mode, the corresponding variable should be initialized(tested via \*.read() HLS method)

 ------
 ###### Major required implementation